Nhowka/Elmish.Bridge/README.md

 - (Since 3.0) For defining a custom serializer so you aren't limited on sending JSON data through the socket, pass a custom serializer returning `SerializerResult` to `withCustomSerializer`.
 More on that later.

+- (Since 3.4) If you need to get some data before initializing the connection or you only want to enable it if your user does some action, like entering a chat page, you can pass the `BridgeConfig` to `Bridge.asSubscription` to get something that can be passed to `Cmd.ofSub`.

+- (Since 5.0) `BridgeConfig` now implements `IDisposable`, closing the connection when `Dispose()` is called.
+That is useful for using it with some React hooks that close resources when detaching the component.

 ## Minimizing shared messages

 You can share just a sub-set of the messages between client and server.
 The message type used by the first argument of `init` and `update` functions on the server is what will be sent, so on the client you can add a mapping from that type for the type used on the client's `init`/`update`.